Best Practices for Telling Your Children About Their Birth Through Egg Donation

 We’ve prepared this blog post to help describe the various reasons why you should talk to your child about their surrogate birth, and how to do it in the most appropriate and tactful way possible.

-Should I tell my child about their birth via egg donation?
+Should I tell my child about their conception via egg donation?

 While each parent has their own perspective or philosophy on revealing a child’s history, we recommend being as honest and straightforward as possible with your children from early on.